 3:35 - End of School Day

 Pupils with Medical Conditions

 Health Care Plan: If your child has any type of physical or mental health condition, allergy or intolerance please ensure you inform us of the situation as soon as you can so that we are able to help and support your child should it be necessary during school time.
-You are welcome to discuss the situation directly with your child’s tutor or The Pastoral Lead Teacher and then please ensure that you fill in a Health Care Plan form so that we have all the up to date, accurate details.
+You are welcome to discuss the situation directly with your child’s tutor or Assistant Headteacher (Pastoral) and then please ensure that you fill in a Health Care Plan form so that we have all the up to date, accurate details.

 The form can be found on our school website or by emailing the school’s Medical Administrator.
 The form can be filled in online and returned to the school digitally.
 The form will then be stored in your child’s online file.

 Please note we treat all medical information with the strictest confidence.